pytorch/serve/examples/stateful/Readme.md

 ### Step 2: Model configuration

-Stateful inference has three parameters.
+Stateful inference has two parameters.
+TorchServe is able to process (maxWorkers * batchSize) sequences of inference requests of a model in parallel.
 * sequenceMaxIdleMSec: the max idle in milliseconds of a sequence inference request of this stateful model.
 The default value is 0 (ie. this is not a stateful model.)
-* maxNumSequence: the max number of sequence inference requests of this stateful model.
-The default value is minWorkers * batchSize.
+TorchServe does not process the new inference request if the max idle timeout.
 * maxSequenceJobQueueSize: the job queue size of an inference sequence of this stateful model.
 The default value is 1.